How to migrate CentOS 8 to Redhat

 CentOS Linux release 8.3.2011

-Based on the version of your Linux distro, you can download and install the supported package of Convert2RHEL software.
-The download URLs are available at Convert2RHEL GitHub page.
+Depending on your current system version, you can download and install the supported Convert2RHEL package.
+The official download links and documentation are available on the Convert2RHEL GitHub page, which provides the latest updates and guidelines.

 # dnf install -y https://github.com/oamg/convert2rhel/releases/download/v0.17/convert2rhel-0.17-1.el8.noarch.rpm